Tommy Edman Player Props: Cardinals vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff is 14th in MLB with a collective 8.9 strikeouts per nine innings.
+- The Mariners pitching staff ranks 15th in the league with a collective 8.8 strikeouts per nine innings.

-- The Mariners have a 3.70 team ERA that ranks ninth across all MLB pitching staffs.
+- The Mariners have a 3.62 team ERA that ranks ninth across all league pitching staffs.

-- Mariners pitchers combine to allow the third-fewest home runs in baseball (13 total, 0.7 per game).
+- The Mariners give up the second-fewest home runs in baseball (13 total, 0.7 per game).

-- Kirby (1-1) gets the starting nod for the Mariners in his fourth start of the season.
-He's put together a 3.78 ERA in 16 2/3 innings pitched, with 12 strikeouts.
+- Castillo gets the start for the Mariners, his fifth of the season.
+He is 2-0 with a .73 ERA and 26 strikeouts in 24 2/3 innings pitched.

-- The right-hander last appeared on Sunday against the Colorado Rockies, when he threw 6 1/3 innings, allowing two earned runs while giving up six hits.
+- His most recent time out came on Sunday against the Colorado Rockies, when the right-hander tossed seven scoreless innings while allowing two hits.

-- The 25-year-old has put up an ERA of 3.78, with 6.5 strikeouts per nine innings, in three games this season.
-Opposing hitters have a .299 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.